sourcebox/tooro-editor/README.md

 Run `./build-linux-appimage.sh` from the project directory.
 Make sure the script has executable permissions.
 The AppImage will be created in the `./target/release/appimage` directory.

+## License

+Published under the MIT license.
+All contributions to this project must be provided under the same license conditions.

+Author: Oliver Rockstedt <info@sourcebox.de>

 ## Donations